 We are all used to hearing about the planned maintenance and autonomous maintenance pillars of Total Productive Maintenance (TPM) but do they really help us identify what a maintenance organisation should deliver?
 Or, indeed, how to build a maintenance organisation from scratch?
 Many TPM programmes assume a level of capability within the maintenance organisation that is unable to be released despite the best intentions of the maintenance team.
 What organisations need is to focus on basic maintenance capability first, so that future activity has a solid foundation on which to build.

 A colleague and I were stranded at an airport waiting for a delayed flight and, given that we are both maintenance engineers, we started to give some thought to what a maintenance organisation is for, what it delivers, and what supporting infrastructure it needs in order to deliver.
 Fortunately, despite the fact that we were separated from our laptops, we did have the back of a placemat to work on, so we set ourselves the challenge of capturing this on a single page.

-"Organisations need to focus on basic maintenance capability first, so that future activity has a solid foundation on which to build"Richard Jeffers, Director for Industrial Solutions, RS Components
+"Organisations need to focus on basic maintenance capability first, so that future activity has a solid foundation on which to build"Richard Jeffers, Managing Director, RS Industria

 - The user is at the heart of this aim, not the maintainer.
 It is only the user who can define what constitutes fit for purpose as only they generate wealth with the asset.